President and Co-Founder

 Mr. Wilson went on to form and lead the executive protection team at a privately held financial firm, where he coordinated security operations for one of the wealthiest families in the United States.
 His knowledge of high-level protective security is unparalleled.
 As a Senior Consultant at TorchStone Global, Mr. Wilson manages executive protection and counter-surveillance services for some of the most prominent individuals and organizations in the world.

-Mr. Fields holds a Master of Science degree in Management with emphasis in Leadership, as part of an Executive Leadership Program at Johns Hopkins University.
-He has a Bachelor of Arts degree in Criminal Justice from the University of Florida.
+Mr. Fields holds a Master of Science in Management with an emphasis in Leadership, as part of an Executive Leadership Program at Johns Hopkins University.
+He has a Bachelor of Arts in Criminal Justice from the University of Florida.

 Charles Roselle is an experienced Law Enforcement and Security Professional with two decades of successful experience in physical security, access control, executive protection, event security, risk analysis, emergency preparedness and vulnerability assessments.

-Charles served 16 years as a Special Agent with the United States Secret Service (USSS).
+Mr. Roselle served 16 years as a Special Agent with the United States Secret Service (USSS).
 As a member of the President’s Protective Detail (43rd President Bush and 44th President Obama), he developed and led teams that successfully secured both foreign and domestic Presidential sites and functions.
-As a criminal investigator in the Washington and San Diego Field Offices with the USSS, Charles employed successful investigative methods and techniques, including interviews, under-cover operations, surveillances and social media monitoring to protect the nation’s critical infrastructures.
+As a criminal investigator in the Washington and San Diego Field Offices with the USSS, Mr. Roselle employed successful investigative methods and techniques, including interviews, under-cover operations, surveillance, and social media monitoring to protect the nation’s critical infrastructures.

-In 2015 Charles was recruited to the private sector to build the physical security platform for a global biotech company headquartered in San Diego.
-In this role as Director of Physical Security, Charles completed multiple Vulnerability and Threat Assessments to secure all the company’s buildings and partnering entities.
-Charles also developed partnerships with peer corporate security organizations and law enforcement agencies to promote information sharing and to ensure physical security best practices.
-Charles continues to work in the private sector as a TorchStone Senior Consultant, conducting client risk assessments, event security coordination, executive protection and project management.
+In 2015 Mr. Roselle was recruited to the private sector to build the physical security platform for a global biotech company headquartered in San Diego.
+In this role as Director of Physical Security, Mr. Roselle completed multiple Vulnerability and Threat Assessments to secure all the company’s buildings and partnering entities.
+Mr. Roselle also developed partnerships with peer corporate security organizations and law enforcement agencies to promote information sharing and to ensure physical security best practices.
+Mr. Roselle continues to work in the private sector as a TorchStone Senior Consultant, conducting client risk assessments, event security coordination, executive protection, and project management.
 He is based in our Nashville office.

 Ms. Kallab is a corporate security consultant for TorchStone based in Nashville, TN.
-Prior to joining TorchStone, she served as a Regional Security Advisor for the Central Asia, Middle East and North Africa countries at the International Monetary Fund (IMF) in Washington, D.C.
-Stephanie also worked at WorldAware (formerly iJet), where she managed and developed corporate travel security programs for multinational organizations.
+Prior to joining TorchStone, she served as a Regional Security Advisor for the Central Asia, Middle East, and North Africa countries at the International Monetary Fund (IMF) in Washington, D.C.
+Ms. Kallab also worked at WorldAware (formerly iJet), where she managed and developed corporate travel security programs for multinational organizations.
 Her analysis has been cited in publications including Travel Risk Management newsletter, the Washington Post, and USA Today.
-She received a B.A. in International Relations and French Literature from Johns Hopkins University in 2008 and a M.A. in International Security from the Institut d’Études Politiques de Paris (Sciences Po Paris) in 2010.
-Stephanie was born in Beirut, Lebanon and speaks English, French, and Arabic.
+She received a B.A. in International Relations and French Literature from Johns Hopkins University in 2008 and an M.A. in International Security from the Institut d’Études Politiques de Paris (Sciences Po Paris) in 2010.
+Ms. Kallab was born in Beirut, Lebanon, and speaks English, French, and Arabic.